Kurwizimi/Enlightenment-Era/README.md

-# Future Worlds
+# Enlightenment era

-A replica of Bouncymischa's Future Worlds mod.
+A replica of Poukai's Enlightenment Era mod.